-It has never been easier to have pizza or burgers delivered.
+Uber Eats is a global foodtech success.
 Whatever food you crave, it can be at your doorstep in under an hour.
-From GrubHub, Caviar, and Door Dash to Uber Eats, home food delivery businesses are booming.
+From GrubHub and Cavia to Door Dash, home food delivery businesses are booming.
 But no delivery service is growing as quickly globally and is as popular with customers as Uber Eats.
 Focus on the history and reasons for the success of this start-up like no other.

 When Uber was established ten years ago, its main focus was to provide a ridesharing service to help people get from point A to point B. Since then, the company has grown to be much more than that.
 Today you can order a scooter, a bicycle and soon a plane.

-Uber Eats hasn’t always been as popular as it is today.
+Uber Eats app hasn’t always been as popular as it is today.
 The idea only emerged in 2014, when the company launched a service in California called Uber Fresh, which delivered lunches and dinners at selected restaurants.
-In 2015, the idea for Uber Eats officially arose when executives realized they could tap into a larger market by expanding the selection of restaurants.
-If Uber Eats has been so successful, it is in part thanks to the change in consumer eating habits.
+In 2015, the idea officially arose when executives realized they could tap into a larger market by expanding the selection of restaurants.
+If the service has been so successful, it is in part thanks to the change in consumer eating habits.
 More and more people prefer to order and have it delivered to their house instead of cooking.
 Food delivery is very convenient as it saves time in meal preparation.
 This is all the more so for people who live alone, who see this service as an obvious choice.

 A dazzling success thanks to a concept that has convinced customers

-With Uber Eats’ Free Food setting, it’s even possible to get a meal for free without even having to pay a reservation fee.
+With the Free Food setting, it’s even possible to get a meal for free without even having to pay a delivery fee.
 It’s a great way to attract new customers.
 After all, who doesn’t like to eat for free?

 Finally, Uber Eats doesn’t charge restaurants for delivery.
 Instead, it charges customers.
 This is a good thing as restaurant owners are no longer forced to hire delivery people and invest in a fleet of delivery vehicles.
 For their part, customers can save on the cost of delivering their meals.